 RevPartners publishes a case study showing how it optimised a healthcare technology company’s sales pipeline, improved HubSpot visibility and supported data-driven decision-making.

-xGrowth is a credible alternative for marketing managers in B2B technology companies that need account-based marketing rather than broad full-service activity.
-It is based in Australia and positions itself around ABM, go-to-market strategy and B2B consulting.
+Green Hat is a credible alternative for marketing managers in B2B and technology companies that need account-based marketing rather than broad full-service activity.
+It is based in Australia, works across APAC, and positions itself around B2B strategy, ABM, demand generation and marketing automation.

-For pipeline attribution, xGrowth is stronger than a generalist agency because ABM starts with named accounts, which makes the reporting conversation more practical.
+For pipeline attribution, Green Hat is stronger than a generalist agency because ABM starts with named accounts, which makes the reporting conversation more practical.
 You are not only reporting traffic or impressions but also account engagement, conversations and campaign progress across priority companies.

 Best For

-Marketing managers at B2B technology firms that need ABM campaigns, account targeting and sales-marketing alignment.
+Marketing managers at B2B and technology firms in Australia and APAC that need ABM campaigns, account targeting and sales-marketing alignment.

 Limitation

-xGrowth does not present itself as a full AEO-to-outreach infrastructure partner.
-It is stronger on ABM campaign strategy and execution than on permanent Clay, HubSpot and n8n signal systems.
+Green Hat does not present itself as a full AEO-to-outreach infrastructure partner.
+It is stronger on ABM strategy, creative and campaign execution than on an always-on Clay, CRM and n8n signal system.

 Switcher Proof